 Known as the land of 1,000 islands, Croatia is a Mediterranean country of perfectly preserved nature and breathtaking sites, with an interesting and rich history visible at every step.
 To be able to enjoy it fully during your stay, allow us to show you just a small part of what makes Croatia such a great holiday destination.

-When it comes to natural beauty, Croatia is one of the richest countries in Europe, with 8 national parks, 2 strict reserves, and 10 nature parks, Plitvice Lakes being the most famous.
+When it comes to natural beauty, Croatia is one of the richest countries in Europe, with eight national parks, two strict reserves, and ten nature parks, with Plitvice Lakes being the most famous.
 If you have the time, make sure to visit at least one of them.